Skip to Main Content

 Once all program credit hours have been earned (including DISS 7010, DISS 7020, and DISS 7030), doctoral students must register for DISS 8000: Dissertation Supervision repeatedly until you have completed your dissertation.

 No credit is given for DISS 8000.
 Students are billed a fee to maintain your student status and to continue working on your dissertation with your committee.
 Remember, all doctoral candidates must maintain continuous enrollment.
-The Division of Research and Doctoral Programs notifies all chairpersons of any candidates who are not registered at the start of each semester.
+The Office of Doctoral Programs notifies all chairpersons of any candidates who are not registered at the start of each semester.
 Dissertation committee members are prohibited from working with doctoral candidates who are not registered.
 Additionally, if you fail to register for one of the dissertation sequences you will have a financial hold placed on your account and will be required to back-pay missed terms before re-engaging with your dissertation committee.

 Q: What happens after my final dissertation defense?